Anita Lasker-Wallfisch: Post-war

 In 1946, Anita and Renate moved to the United Kingdom with the help of Marianne.
 Anita married the pianist Peter Wallfisch and has two children; her son is the cellist Raphael Wallfisch, and her daughter, Maya Jacobs-Wallfisch, is a psychotherapist.
 Wallfisch co-founded the English Chamber Orchestra (ECO), performing as both a member and as a solo artist, and toured internationally.
 Her grandson is the composer Benjamin Wallfisch.

 After nearly fifty years away from Germany, she finally returned there on tour with the ECO in 1994.
 Since that time, and as a witness and victim of the Nazi period, she has visited German and Austrian schools to talk about and explain her experiences.
 On this note, she promotes the work for the New Kreisau, in Poland, as well as the work of the Freya von Moltke Foundation and the Kreisau Circles legacy.
 In 1996 she published her memoir Inherit the Truth.

 Over the years, Lasker has told her life-story in numerous oral history interviews, for example in the Shoah Foundation's Visual History Archive (1998) and the online archive Forced Labor 1939–1945 (2006).
 She was interviewed by National Life Stories (C410/186) in 2000 for 'The Living Memory of the Jewish Community' collection held by the British Library.

 In 2011, Lasker received an Honorary degree as Doctor of Divinity from Cambridge University.

+Lasker was appointed Member of the Order of the British Empire (MBE) in the 2016 Birthday Honours for services to Holocaust Education.

 In 2018, Lasker gave a commemorative speech in the Bundestag to mark the 73rd anniversary of the Liberation of Auschwitz.